Review by Trevor Parker on

 Shame, then, that many of the film’s manic action sequences are defaced by some tragically blotchy digital blood and weapons.
 Crap CGI is quickly becoming the modern equivalent of a boom mic drooping into frame; it startles the viewer out of the film, and here the effects are distractingly phony enough to cause the flow of some otherwise blood-pumping action to stutter.

 U.S. distribution for THE DAY has been acquired by WWE Studios, no doubt based on the strength of the performances and Bell’s memorable star turn.
-If the company can somehow smuggle the film’s brutal but necessary violence past the MPAA (especially if they manage to keep a pulverizing kitchen confrontation between Ashmore and Bell intact), this will certainly be a DAY worth waiting for.Source URL: http://wallpaperhelenmiren.blogspot.com/2011/10/day-film-review.html
+If the company can somehow smuggle the film’s brutal but necessary violence past the MPAA (especially if they manage to keep a pulverizing kitchen confrontation between Ashmore and Bell intact), this will certainly be a DAY worth waiting for.Source URL: https://wallpaperhelenmiren.blogspot.com/2011/10/day-film-review.html

 Visit Wallpaper for Daily Updated Hairstyles Collection